How much does it cost to travel the world?

 We met people traveling with a low-budget (US$10/day) that at the end of 2, 3 months on the road, were completely worn-out and missing their bed.

-Do you want to know more about our travel around the world?
-Check it out our Facebook and Instagram pages too 😀
+By the way, do you want to know more about our travel around the world?
+Check it out our Facebook and Instagram pages too

 Save it up for travelling around the world!